bormaxi8080/osint-timeline/DRAFT.md

 I am a tree above the road, Come and touch me, If I am just a spirit flying somewhere, You won't touch me - you don't have hands.
 I am a tree above the road, Not the most crooked, not the most wretched, And where does it lead at the end?
 I can't see such a distance.
 At night, someone rushed there laughing.
 Deep under the ground, the water is silent.
 I am a tree above the road, Fate was not particularly strict: Clothed in the most beautiful bark, A chipmunk loosened a hole at the roots.
 A cloud in the sky looks like a boomerang.
-A tank drove along the road for the first time today (A. Delfinov).
+A tank drove along the road for the first time today.

+A spring has burst in the sky
+the smell of cherry plum is everywhere.
+In the yellow fig seed
+the blood is desperately pounding.
+Here are the tendon tracks -
+the first thin ice has cracked.
+In the warm fig seed
+the blood is desperately singing.

 ----